NEW TANJONG COURSE

 Hole 14 par-four, 331 metres

-A seemingly simple par-four with a generously wide fairway, the challenge here is to select the correct club and yardage as a bunker just short of the green presents an optical illusion of a hole playing longer than it seems.
-False fronts compound the difficulty so it is better to be long than short here.
+A seemingly simple par-four with a generously wide fairway, however, the tree lined tee complex forces you to hit a straight shot out of the shoot.
+The challenge here is to select the correct club and yardage as a bunker just short of the green presents an optical illusion of a hole playing longer than it seems.
+False fronts compound the difficult so it is better to be long than short here.

 Hole 15 par-three, 184 metres